Lukeino/StatsConverter-0.1.0a/README.md

 # StatsConverter

-Using "Python-tesseract," an OCR (Optical Character Recognition) tool, StatsLover converts images and/or screenshots of one's computer into statistics.
+Using "Python-tesseract," an OCR (Optical Character Recognition) tool, StatsConverter converts images and/or screenshots of one's computer into statistics.

 Python-tesseract: https://pypi.org/project/pytesseract/